-- Medications that by federal law can be dispensed only pursuant to a prescription and that are required to bear the legend, "Caution, Federal Law Prohibits Dispensing without Prescription." - > Compounded medications of which at least one ingredient is a prescription legend drug. - Insulin. - Insulin syringes/needles. - > OTC medications prescribed by a Physician under the Step Therapy Program. - Prescription drug expenses
+- Medications that by federal law can be dispensed only pursuant to a prescription and that are required to bear the legend, "Caution, Federal Law Prohibits Dispensing without Prescription." - Compounded medications (except compound kits) of which at least one ingredient is a prescription legend drug, provided that compounded medications that cost more than \$300 require prior authorization for coverage. - Insulin. - Insulin syringes/needles. - > OTC medications prescribed by a Physician under the Step Therapy Program. - Prescription drug expenses